Patrick Corbin: 2019: World Series winner

 On December 7, 2018, the Washington Nationals announced a six-year deal with Corbin worth $140 million.

 On July 2, 2019, Corbin chose to wear number 45 in his start against the Miami Marlins to honor Tyler Skaggs, who died the day before.
 In 2019, he was 14–7 with a 3.25 ERA (8th in the NL) in 33 starts, in which he struck out 238 batters in 202 innings.

 In the 2019 postseason, the Nationals used Corbin as both a starter and a reliever.
+He started three games and entered from the bullpen in five.
 He started Game 1 of the NLDS against the Los Angeles Dodgers and pitched six innings, surrendering only one earned run, but recording the loss since the Nationals did not score.
-In Game 3, he started three games and entered from the bullpen in five.
-In Game 3, he came in for relief for the first time, but was rocked for six runs, recording only two outs.
-In the deciding Game 5, he finished the seventh inning and pitched the eighth, allowing zero runs and zero hits.
+In Game 3, he came in for relief for the first time, but allowed six earned runs, recording only two outs.
+In the deciding Game 5, he finished the seventh inning and pitched one out of the eighth, allowing zero runs and zero hits.
 In Game 2 of the NLCS against the St. Louis Cardinals, he pitched to one batter in the ninth inning.
 He started NLCS Game 4, recording the win in the Nationals' pennant-clinching victory.

 In the 2019 World Series against the Houston Astros, Corbin relieved Max Scherzer in Game 1, pitching a scoreless sixth inning.
 Starting Game 4, he took the loss after giving up 4 runs over 6 innings.
 In Game 7, Corbin pitched the sixth, seventh, and eighth innings, allowing no runs and just two hits.
 He was the winning pitcher, leading to the Nationals' first championship in franchise history.
 Corbin's 13.886 strikeouts per nine innings pitched in the 2019 playoffs was the third highest by a pitcher in a single MLB postseason.
 Corbin won the 2019 Warren Spahn Award.